 Estepona Beaches Guide Chiringuito Central on Rada Beach

 One of Estepona’s busiest beaches, expect fun for the whole family, from watersports to playgrounds, and long, sandy beaches.
-This iconic beach has many chiringuitos and beach clubs, with plenty of daybeds and atmosphere, too.
-A few favourites are Palm Beach and El Madero.
+This iconic beach has many chiringuitos, including El Madero, and beach clubs, with plenty of daybeds and atmosphere, too.
 If you want to get away from the beach, you’re right by the town centre too, which has a brilliant restaurant scene, with places like Restaurant el Pescador offering views of the promenade and incredibly fresh seafood.

 Length: 2.6km